stratum-mining/sv2-workshop/README.md

 #### SRI Node
 A Genesis node that is publicly accessible is needed for participants to sync their Bitcoin nodes.
-This can be set up by the instructor or use the existing SRI VM node.
+This can be set up by the instructor or use the existing SRI VPS node.

-If using the SRI hosted Genesis node, verify it is running by remoting into the SRI VM and finding its process:
+If using the SRI hosted Genesis node, verify it is running by remoting into the SRI VPS and finding its process:

 ```sh